Resize partition on Windows Server 2008 R2 without data loss

 Better than the previous Server edition, Microsoft added new Shrink Volume and Extend Volume under Server 2008 Disk Management.
 As the name, Shrink Volume is used to decrease partition size, and Extend Volume is used to increase partition size.
 However, these two functions can simply resize a single volume, if you want to extend C by shrinking D, it is impossible.

-To resize Server 2008 partition, server partition software is the best choice.
+To resize Server 2008 disk drives, third party server partition software is the best choice.
 However, some people still like to use Windows built-in utility, so in this article I also introduce resizing partition with Disk Management.

 Resize partition under Server 2008 Disk Management